-Thank you very much for considering applying to our program.
+Thank you very much for considering applying to our program!
+We hope we get the opportunity to get to know you better.

 Questions regarding the program may be directed to Cheryl Forster, Psy.D. at: forsterc@pdx.edu

 Cheryl Forster, PsyD Coordinator of Diversity and Psychology Programs Center for Student Health and Counseling (SHAC) Portland State University P.O.
 Box 751 Portland, OR 97207-0751